 Another version of the story tells of a French family, the de Frainets, who removed Nicholas' remains from Myra to Bari, Italy, in 1169 when Bari was under the Normans.
 The de Frainets were crusaders to the Holy Land and also owned land in Thomastown, Ireland.
 After the Normans were forced out of Bari, the de Frainets moved to Nice, France, taking the relics with them.
 When Normans lost power in France, the Nicholas de Frainets packed up once again, moving to Ireland.
 This story has the relics being buried in Jerpoint in 1200.

 Today St. Nicholas Feast Day is celebrated in Thomastown, the location of the Jerpoint church, that was built by the de Frainets.
 During Yulefest schools and businesses are asked to raise money for children's charity Barnardos by wearing old shoes to school and work on December 6th.
-Dignitaries and the public are invited to Jerpoint Park for the Feast of St. Nicholas from 10 am to 5 pm, are asked to launch "Gift Sharing" by donating a Christmas gift for a stranger of any age to be distributed to those in need.
+Dignitaries and the public are invited to Jerpoint Park for the Feast of St. Nicholas from 10 am to 5 pm; they are asked to launch "Gift Sharing" by donating a Christmas gift for a stranger of any age to be distributed to those in need.